 - Provide frequency analysis of major noise sources to determine effectiveness of hearing protection

 - Ensure operators are not exposed to noise levels above the Upper Exposure Action Values of 85dB(A)

 How Often Should A Noise Survey Be Carried Out?

 Although there is no clear answer listed within regulation regarding how often a noise assessment should be carried out.
-Within the Control of Noise at Work Regulations, they state a noise risk assessment (which should include a noise survey) be reviewed if “a significant change in the work to which the workplace noise assessment relates” or “there is reason to suspect the risk assessment is no longer valid”.
+Within the Control of Noise at Work Regulations, they state a noise risk assessment (which should include a noise survey) be reviewed if “a significant change in the work to which the workplace noise assessment relates” or “there is a reason to suspect the risk assessment is no longer valid”.

 Workplace Noise and Occupational Noise Monitoring Experts

-ECL have numerous years of experience providing occupational noise monitoring services to companies in the UK and around the world.
+ECL has numerous years of experience providing occupational noise monitoring services to companies in the UK and around the world.